 Lookalikes

-South African Weed Orchid may be confused with similar native species, Microtis spp. and Leek-orchids (spp.), however native orchids can be distinguished as they have only a single leaf emerging at the base of the stem.
+South African Weed Orchid may be confused with similar native species, Microtis spp. and Leek-orchids (spp.), however our native orchids can be distinguished as they have only a single leaf emerging at the base of the stem.

 Treatment